prhoagland/python-api-challenge/README.md

 # python-api-challenge
-Homework documents for Module 6 Challenge
+# Homework documents for Module 6 Challenge
+# Documents WeatherPy and VacationPy are located in "starter_code" folder